February 17, 2025

 Starring Theo James as twin brothers, Hal and Bill (with Christian Convery as his child counterparts), they witness a string of horrifying deaths after stumbling upon their deadbeat dad's titular vintage wind-up animal toy as kids.
 When they attempt to leave this haunting experience behind and pursue separate paths after those around them parrish gruesomely, they discard the monkey until it comes back around to stalk them later in their lives.

-The Monkey feels like a series of missed opportunities wasted on stylishly gnarly but unmoving kills and a silly familial feud between twins potted against each other by an evil toy.
-Perkins cements a sense of atmospheric dread that's not nearly as fun as it should be.
-There's too much snark and not enough swagger as the horror-comedy awkwardly leans into its cosmic joke of a premise without really addressing the persisting themes of lingering post-death trauma.
+Filmed in Vancouver, The Monkey feels like a series of missed opportunities wasted on stylishly gnarly but unmoving kills and a silly familial feud between twins pitted against each other by an evil toy.
+Perkins cements a comedic sense of atmospheric dread that's not nearly as menacing or fun as it should be.
+There's too much snark and not enough swagger as the horror-comedy awkwardly leans into its cosmic joke of a premise without really addressing the persisting themes of lingering post-death trauma and losing a parent as a child.

 More | YVArcade / Gate / Inverse